AmazingOrionArm/TotalPipeline_IPMB_AS/README.md

 * Chromosome View
   * View the genome wide methylation level distribution by chromosomes
   * Also can view mean difference of samples methylation level between two different group of samples
-  * If user choose this tool, program will ask you which group of samples is experiment group and which is control group, user just need enter the group name
+  * If user choose this tool, program will ask you which group of samples is experimental group and which is control group, user just need enter the group name
 * Metaplot
   * View the methylation level distribution on specific genomic feature and its nearby area
   * Also can view mean difference of samples methylation level between two groups
-  * If user choose this tool, program will ask you which group of samples is experiment group and which is control group, user just need enter the group name
+  * If user choose this tool, program will ask you which group of samples is experimental group and which is control group, user just need enter the group name
   * Other than this, program will also ask you choose one specific genomic feature, user just need enter the genomic feature name

 # The analysis result